withaarzoo/Full-Stack-Personal-Portfolio-Website/README.md

 # Full-Stack - Personal Portfolio Website
 This is a personal portfolio website built using HTML, CSS, JavaScript, and PHP.
-The website features a clean and modern design, showcasing your projects and skills
+The website features a clean and modern design, showcasing your projects and skills.

 ## Features
 - Responsive design for optimal viewing on different devices